kylefox/jquery-modal/README.md

         fadeDelay: 1.5
       });

+The `fadeDelay` option only applies when opening the modal.
+When closing the modal, both the modal and the overlay fade out simultaneously according to the `fadeDuration` setting.

 Fading is the only supported transition.
-Also, there are no transitions when closing the modal.

 # Closing